-- 1. To be eligible to exhibit you must have turned in a horse ID form on or before May 30th to the Butler County Extension Office. - 2.
+- 1. To be eligible to exhibit you must have turned in a horse ID form on or before May 29th to the Butler County Extension Office. - 2.
 A 4-H Horse Identification Form must be presented for each horse exhibited and/or riders in this division.
 This identification will be checked before the Horse Show. - 3.
 All animals must be broke to lead. - 4.
 Stallions may not be shown in any class. - 5.
 No member may make more than two entries in any one halter class and not more than one entry in any performance class (including showmanship).
 Each exhibitor will be limited to four animals in this division. - 6.
 The superintendent has the privilege to divide and consolidate classes depending on number of entries in any one class. - 7.
 Those entering in the walk/trot classes may enter ONLY walk/trot classes and may NOT enter in any other performance or speed event class. - 8.
-The Horse Show shall be governed by the rules set forth in the 4-H Horse Show Rulebook, January 2023. - 9.
+The Horse Show shall be governed by the rules set forth in the most current version of the 4-H Horse Show Rulebook January 2023. - 9.
 The use of protective headgear in place of a hat, is the optional choice of the exhibitors in any and all Western Classes, including judged, timed and futurity classes. - 10.
 No weanlings can be shown. - 11.
 Only exhibitors are allowed to ride/train his/her horse at the show. - 12.
 Exhibitor's age is determined by how old they are as of January 1 of the current year. - 13.
 High point and Reserve High Point awards will be given in each age division.
 The walk trot division will also have a high point and reserve.
 Qualifications based on one horse and one rider. - 14.
 No other youth or adults are to be riding any horse before, during or after the show at the arena. - 15.
 Only horses entered in the horse show may be brought to the show.
-No other horses/ponies allowed.
+No other horses/ponies allowed. - 16.
+Stock type includes, but is not limited to, Quarter Horse, Buckskin, Palomino, Paint, Appaloosa, Mustang (mares and geldings except as noted)